Privacy and Terms

 You must also ensure this, and other relevant privacy policies, are brought to their attention so they can review how their personal information may be used.

 The purposes for which we use personal information

-South Yorkshire Mayoral Combined Authority complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+South Yorkshire Mayoral Combined Authority complies with its obligations under the UK GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
 We will only use your personal information for the purposes that you would reasonably anticipate or that we state when we collect it and, where necessary, when you have given us your consent.
 The situations in which this is relevant are set out in the table below.